 Our program is built on individual mentoring and direction.
 Each student works closely with a professor who guides and directs the student’s course of study of specialized fields in history.
-The director of Graduate Studies, Chad Black, assists prospective and current students in choosing their mentors, in dealing with administrative matters, and in a variety of other ways.
+Director of Graduate Studies Denise Phillips assists prospective and current students in choosing their mentors, in dealing with administrative matters, and in a variety of other ways.

 Our goal is to help students become outstanding historians and capable history professors through a challenging graduate experience.
 Courses in the graduate program emphasize critical reading of historical and theoretical literature, rigorous writing exercises, and innovative and comprehensive research methods.
 The students draw upon the talents of a distinguished and accomplished faculty to expand their research and teaching horizons.
 Students’ research efforts are enhanced by the outstanding resources of the UT Libraries, which hold more than 2 million volumes.
 A collegial community of graduate students also supports its individual members through lunchtime seminars, writing workshops, and social organizations.

 We also encourage comparative and interdisciplinary study.
 To prepare our graduate students for college teaching, the department offers assistantships and requires doctoral students to complete a teaching field in world history.